Umbertide

-Umbertide (/it/) is a town and comune (municipality) in the province of Perugia, in the Italian region of Umbria, at the confluence of the Reggia river and the Tiber.
-It is 30 km (19 mi) north of Perugia and 20 km (12 mi) south of Città di Castello.
+Umbertide (/it/; known as Fratta until 1863) is a town and comune (municipality) in the province of Perugia, in the Italian region of Umbria, at the confluence of the Reggia river and the Tiber.

-With 16,607 inhabitants according to the 2017 census, Umbertide is one of the larger towns of Umbria.
+With over 16,000 inhabitants in 2021, Umbertide is one of the larger towns of Umbria.
 As it is located in the river plain, it is basically flat.
 It is an industrial center producing machine tools, textiles, packaging material, and ceramics.
 Olive oil is also produced, especially in Pierantonio and in its southwestern part.

+Etymology

+The town was formerly known as Fratta.
+Some 19th century writers attributed the origins of Fratta to the ancient city of Pitulum, said to have stood on the same site and to have been destroyed by the Goths.
+According to this tradition, the name Fratta derives from the Latin fracta ("broken" or "destroyed"), in reference to that earlier settlement.

+The present name Umbertide was adopted in the 19th century and is derived from the sons of Uberto Ranieri, credited with rebuilding the settlement in the Middle Ages.